juanlvo/CarND-Traffic-Sign-Classifier-Project/writeup.md

 For preprocessing the image was necessary to incresse the number of images in the training set, the technique selected was rotate images 10 degrees and -10 degrees, here some examples

-Original
+Original:
 ![alt text][image12]

-Rotation 5 degrees
+Rotation 10 degrees:
 ![alt text][image13]

-Rotation -5 degrees
+Rotation -10 degrees:
 ![alt text][image14]

 The arquitecture use was LeNet, here an image of the explanation of the arquitecture: